This post may contain affiliate links. Please see my disclosure policy for details.

 One of the most underrated and incredible places to visit in the Lake District is the unassuming village of Rydal.

-A lot of people skip this pretty place in amongst the big players like Keswick, Grasmere, Ambleside and Bowness-on-Windermere.
+A lot of people skip this pretty place amongst the big players like Keswick, Grasmere, Ambleside, and Bowness-on-Windermere.

 Not only does it have an amazing history to uncover with famous past residents like William Wordsworth, but there are also a lot of amazing things to do in Rydal as well (beyond what Tripadvisor tells you).

 You can visit historic homes, chase waterfalls, find forgotten caves, and be on a gateway to many panoramic walks in the area too!

 I am determined in this post to shine a light on this idyllic village in the Lake District.
-So, here’s is a complete travel guide and list of thing to do in Rydal.
+So, here’s is a complete travel guide and a list of things to do in Rydal.